travis-ci/docs-travis-ci-com/user/deployment-v2/conditional.md

 ```
 {: data-file=".travis.yml"}

-The next example deploys using custom scripts `deploy_production.sh` and `deploy_staging.sh` depending on the branch that triggered the job.
+This deploys using custom scripts `deploy_production.sh` and
+`deploy_staging.sh` depending on the branch that triggered the job.

 ```yaml
 deploy: